Earl Hanley Beshlin: Early life and career

 Earl H. Beshlin was born in Conewango Township, Pennsylvania.
 He graduated from Warren High School in Warren, Pennsylvania.
 He became a lawyer and engaged in private practice.
 He was elected Burgess of Warren County, Pennsylvania, from 1906 to 1909.
 He served as borough solicitor of Warren County from 1914 to 1918.

 Congress

 Beshlin elected as a Democrat and Prohibitionist to the Sixty-fifth Congress, by special election, to fill the vacancy caused by the resignation of United States Representative Orrin D. Bleakley.
 Beshlin's Republican opponent in the 1917 special election, Captain Ulysses Grant Lyons, was actually declared the winner erroneously on November 7, 1917, by the New York Times.
 Beshlin was an unsuccessful candidate for reelection in 1918.

 Later career and death

-He was a member and later chairman of the Board of Education of Warren County from 1919 to 1935.
+Beshlin was a member and later chairman of the Board of Education of Warren County from 1919 to 1935.
 He was also a hospital executive.

-He died in 1971, at the age of 101, in Warren, Pennsylvania and is interred in Oakland Mausoleum.
+Beshlin died in 1971, at the age of 101, in Warren, Pennsylvania and is interred in Oakland Mausoleum.